Keyfactor/jks-remote-windowsorchestrator/README.md

 The JavaKeystore Windows AnyAgent has been tested against Keyfactor version 8.5.2 but should work against earlier or later versions.

+## Keyfactor Orchestrator Platform Supported

+The JavaKeystore Windows AnyAgent is compatible only with the Keyfactor Windows Orchestrator.
+For a version of this integration compatible with the Keyfactor Universal Orchestrator, please go to the following repository => https://github.com/Keyfactor/jks-remote-orchestrator.

 ## Security Considerations

 **For Linux orchestrated servers:**